Quinton Simon: What we know about desperate search for missing toddler in Georgia

 20-month-old went missing from address he shared with mother and grandparents

-The desperate search for missing Georgia toddler Quinton Simon has entered its sixth day.
+The desperate search for missing Georgia toddler Quinton Simon has entered its seventh day.

 The 20-month-old child went missing on Wednesday (5 October) from his home in Savannah, according to the Chatham County Police Department.